-We sell our firewood in different volumes, the price of $85.00 is for 1/6 of a cord; for larger amounts please select more units.
-The prices are discounted based on volume.
+We sell our firewood in different volumes, the price of $59.00 is for 1/10 of a cord; for larger amounts please select more units.
+Volume discounts begin at 5/10ths of a cord.
 Our firewood is a mix of hardwoods which includes ash, oak, maple, cherry, apple, and hickory, currently our firewood is predominately ash.
-The firewood is 16-20" in length and is split.
+The firewood is 16-22" in length and is split.
 Our firewood ranges in overall size as some pieces might be larger, others are smaller.
-Our moisture content ranges from 20% to 30%, seasoned wood is moisture content of 50% or less.
-The logs have a one year drying period to ensure proper aging and optimal burning quality.
+Some wood pieces are considered larger by most standards, great for all night burns.
+We purchase from a firewood processor in southern Ohio with no control of length or overall size.
+The firewood will contain twigs, brush and bark; great for starting your fire.
+Currently our moisture content ranges from 15% to 45%, seasoned wood has a moisture content of 50% or less.
 We have an excellent delivery system and helpful, friendly employees.
 The delivery trucks are on delivery in the Columbus area daily.
-Delivery time runs approximately 1-7 days.

 How do you get your firewood?